-You'll work on major research design projects, creating products with commercial applications, which are then showcased at our annual Oji Fibre Solutions Engineering Design Show.
+You'll work on major research design projects, creating products with commercial applications, which are then showcased at our annual Waikato Engineering Design Show.
 Importantly, there is also a focus on developing well-honed communication skills that are such a vital part of the profession.

-At Waikato the Electronic Engineering programme is fully accredited by the Institution of Professional Engineers New Zealand (IPENZ); meaning your degree is internationally recognised and you can work just about anywhere in the world.
+At Waikato the Electronic Engineering programme is fully accredited by Engineering New Zealand (formerly IPENZ); meaning your degree is internationally recognised and you can work just about anywhere in the world.

 The electronics laboratories at the University of Waikato feature the latest equipment and are supplied with a wide selection of modern components and powerful software.
 Classes are run in an environment just like that found in contemporary electronics companies.
 Engineering students have access to the latest equipment including vector impedance and spectrum analysers, precision meters, fast oscilloscopes, semiconductor analysers, lightning and surge simulators, distortion analysers, complex signal sources, a range of special-purpose measuring equipment, a mechanical workshop and high-power computing facilities.

 As an electronic engineering graduate you could work in a range of exciting fields including aerospace, livestock management, renewable energy (wind, solar, geo), electronic mapping, data communications, satellite systems, vehicle companies, hospitals, and the military.

 - Embedded Programmer